codesalot/Codesalot/README.md

 - 👋 Hi, I’m @Codesalot
 - 👀 I’m interested in website dev, C++, Python, ect.
 - 🌱 I’m currently learning how to encorporate hardware and software together
-- 💞️ I’m not looking to collaborate on anything yet
+- 💞️ I’m looking to collaborate on (what I said)
-- 📫
+- 📫 You'll find out if you meet me😄

 <!---
 Codesalot/Codesalot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.